Mixed-State Topological Order under Coherent Noise

 As mentioned in Sec.~\ref{Sec:CriticalGreen}, it will be worthwhile to understand the precise conditions for an unconventional mixed-state phase transition.
-Moreover, an important open question is whether the structure of our mixed-state phase diagrams under coherent noises persists in the replica limit $n\rightarrow 1$.
-For coherent noises, exact diagonalization of the decohered density matrix, as done for incoherent noises~\cite{lee2024exact,niwa2024coherent}, is challenging.
+Moreover, an important open question is whether the structure of our mixed-state phase diagrams under coherent noise persists in the replica limit $n\rightarrow 1$.
+For coherent noise, exact diagonalization of the decohered density matrix, as done for incoherent noise~\cite{lee2025exact,niwa2025coherent}, is challenging.
 Developing new analytical and numerical frameworks to access the replica limit directly would be valuable for further study.

-It would also be intriguing to explore whether coherent noises can induce novel mixed-state phases beyond those captured by the doubled Hilbert space formalism.
+Lastly, extending the mixed-state framework to other realistic QEC scenarios would be valuable.
+For example, realistic noise may introduce fluctuations in the rotation axis $\vec{n}$.
+Such fluctuations can be addressed similarly to our treatment of random rotation noise by incorporating a distribution over $\vec{n}$.
+It would be interesting to explore how these axis fluctuations influence the mixed-state phase diagram of our work.
+Furthermore, accounting for readout errors is crucial in practical QEC.
+In multi-cycle error detection setups, readout errors introduce an additional temporal error pattern~\cite{dennis2002topological}.
+Recently, Ref.~\cite{negari2024spacetime} has examined this scenario using a mixed-state perspective.
+Extending this approach to coherent noise would be an intriguing direction for future research.

 \emph{Note added}: While completing this work, we became aware of related independent work that studies the error threshold of the surface code under generic unitary rotation errors using the mapping to a disordered non-Hermitian AT model~\cite{behrends2024statistical}.